Reinstatement and renovation work –

 Vacation date – means the date the former resident vacates the accommodation unit.

-Sections 58, 59, 61 and 62 of the former RV Act provide requirements for reinstatement work of former residents’ units where rights to reside are terminated under contracts signed before 1 February 2019.
+Sections 58, 59, 61 and 62 of the former RV Act provide that contracts may contain conditions which require for reinstatement work of former residents’ units where rights to reside are terminated under contracts signed before 1 February 2019.

 See article – Acquiring the relevant version of the Retirement Village Act